avine/formation-angular-base/Slides/10_router.md

 ## Router

 - *Angular* by default provides a router in a dedicated module
-- Very different operation of `ngRoute` from *AngularJS*
+- Very different than `ngRoute` from *AngularJS*
 - Phase of turbulent development: 2 major redesigns
 - `@angular/router` is now reliable and recommended
 - Offers many features
-  - Management of nested roads
+  - Management of nested routes
-  - Possibility to have several points of insertions by roads
+  - Possibility to have several points of insertions by routes
-  - **Guard** system to manage the authorization to a road
+  - **Guard** system to manage the authorization to a route
   - Management of routes with asynchronous loading

 Notes :